Errorflin/Errorflin/README.md

 - 👋 Hi, I’m @Errorflin.
 - 👀 I’m interested in programming, mostly Python.
-- 🌱 I’m currently learning Unity game development.
+- 🌱 I’m currently learning more complex Unity game development (AI ect.).
-- 💞️ I’m looking to collaborate on a pygame game.
+- 💞️ I’m looking to collaborate on a Pygame or Unity game.
 - 📫 How to reach me: errorflin@gmail.com or errorflin.game@gmail.com